grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ## Summary

-In this chapter, we delved into writing mock-based Statements and developing classes in a test-first manner.
-This example is not a strict prescription or any kind of "one true way" of test-driving such implementation - some things could've been done differently.
-For example, there were many situations where I got several TODO items pointed by my compiler or my false Statement.
+In this chapter, I delved into writing mock-based Statements and developing classes in a test-first manner.
+I am not showing this example as a prescription or any kind of "one true way" of test-driving such implementation - some things could've been done differently.
+For example, there were many situations where I got several TODO items pointed out by my compiler or my false Statement.
 Depending on many factors, I might've approached them in a different order.
-For example, in the second behavior, I could've defined `data` as `Any.Array<byte>()` right from the start (and left a TODO item to check on it later and confirm whether it can stay this way) to get the Statement to compiling state quicker.
+Or in the second behavior, I could've defined `data` as `Any.Array<byte>()` right from the start (and left a TODO item to check on it later and confirm whether it can stay this way) to get the Statement to a compiling state quicker.

 Another interesting point was the moment when I discovered the `Channel` interface -- I'm aware that I slipped over it by saying something like "we can see that the class has too many purposes, then magic happens and then we've got an interface to delegate parts of the logic to".
-This "magic happens" part is often called "interface discovery" and we will dig a little deeper into it in the following chapters.
+This "magic happens" or, as I mentioned, "interface discovery", is something I will expand on in the following chapters.

 You might've noticed that this chapter was longer than the last one, which may lead you to a conclusion that TDD complicates things rather than simplifying them.
 There were, however, several factors that made this chapter longer:

-1. In this chapter, we specified two behaviors (a "happy path" plus error handling), whereas in the last chapter we only specified one (the "happy path").
+1. In this chapter, I specified two behaviors (a "happy path" plus error handling), whereas in the last chapter I only specified one (the "happy path").
-1. In this chapter, we designed and implemented the `DataDispatch` class and discovered the `Channel` interface whereas in the last chapter they were given to us right from the start.
+1. In this chapter, I designed and implemented the `DataDispatch` class and discovered the `Channel` interface whereas in the last chapter they were given to me right from the start.
-1. Because I assume the test-first way of writing Statements may be less familiar to you, I took my time to explain it in more detail.
+1. Because I assume the test-first way of writing Statements may be less familiar to you, I took my time to explain my thought process in more detail.

-So don't worry -- when one gets used to it, the process I described typically takes several minutes at worst.
+So don't worry -- when one gets used to it, the process I described in this chapter typically takes several minutes at worst.

 [^nextchapterdiscovery]: more on this in further chapters.

 [^idonotthrow]: that's why typically I don't specify that something should rethrow an exception -- I do it this time because otherwise, it would not let me specify how `DataDispatch` uses a `Channel`.

-[^idiomatictryfinally]: of course, the idiomatic way to do it in C# would be to use the `IDisposable` interface and a `using` block.
+[^idiomatictryfinally]: of course, the idiomatic way to do it in C# would be to use the `IDisposable` interface and a `using` block (or `IAsyncDisposable` and `await using` in the case of `async` calls).